thesse1/webmethods-api-gateway-staging/README.md

 Finally, the solution also includes a pipeline for exporting API projects from the central CONFIG environment.
 The pipeline will automatically commit the exported project to the HEAD of the selected repository branch.

 The solution supports two instances each for DEV, STAGE and PROD for hosting internal and external APIs.
-The respective instances are called DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT and PROD-EXT.
+The respective instances are called DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT and PROD_EXT.
 Both internal and external APIs can be configured on the same local development instance or the central CONFIG instance.
 They must be assigned to the "Internal" or the "External" API group in order to be eligible for deployment to internal or external API Gateway DEV/STAGE/PROD instances. ("Internal" and "External" must be added to the apiGroupingPossibleValues extended setting in API Gateway for making these values eligible as API groups.)
 APIs assigned to both the "Internal" and the "External" API group are eligible for deployment on internal and external API Gateway instances.

 ![GitHub Logo](/images/devops_flow.png)